150+ employee pulse survey questions you should be asking your employees in 2025

 Pulse survey offers you an eagle’s eye view on your engagement levels regularly.

-Just as the term ‘pulse’ suggests, pulse surveys are short, quick surveys carried out at frequent intervals, with a minimum number of questions that could garner better responses to asses your employees' engagement levels.
+Just as the term ‘pulse’ suggests, pulse surveys are short, quick surveys carried out at frequent intervals, with a minimum number of questions that could garner better responses to assess your employees' engagement levels.

 Employee pulse surveys help you in reducing respondent fatigue by measuring the engagement levels of your employees more regularly and with fewer questions.
-The primary objective of a pulse survey is to give you a real-time visibility into what your employees are thinking and feeling, and enables you to take swifter actions to resolve employee issues; without having to wait on the annual survey results.
+The primary objective of a pulse survey is to give you visibility into what your employees are thinking and feeling, and enables you to take swifter actions to resolve employee issues; without having to wait on the annual survey results.

 How to choose questions for pulse surveys?